 Included studies

 The final number of articles in the review was 53, including 36 articles with adult (aged ≥ 18) samples (Table 1), 5 of children/adolescents (< age 18) (Table 2), and 12 of disaster workers (Table 3).
 These articles, published between 1993 and 2019, included 51 original articles, 1 letter to the editor, and 1 doctoral dissertation.
-The disasters occurred between 1989 and 2017, and 60% were from 4 countries: USA (n = 20), Netherlands (n = 4), Italy (n = 4), and Turkey (n = 4).
+The disasters occurred between 1989 and 2017, and 60% were from countries: United States (n = 20), Netherlands (n = 4), Italy (n = 4), and Turkey (n = 4).
 The types of disasters included earthquakes (n = 17), explosive accidents (n = 11), terrorist attacks (n = 8), hurricanes/typhoons (n = 7), ferry sinkings (n = 3), firestorms (n = 2), floods (n = 2), tsunamis (n = 2), fires (n = 1), plane crashes (n = 1), train crashes (n = 1), and mass shootings (n = 1).
-Multiple disasters were examined in 5 of the articles.
-Specific population subgroups, namely women, older adults (aged ≥ 60), and pet owners were the focus in 3 adult survivor studies represented in 4 articles.
+Multiple disasters were examined in five of the articles.
+Specific population subgroups, namely women, older adults (aged ≥ 60), and pet owners were the focus in three adult survivor studies represented in four articles.
 More than one-third (36%) of the articles involved longitudinal prospective studies and the remainder described cross-sectional studies.

 Quality and risk of bias

 The total quality score of the studies ranged from 1 to 5 (out of a maximum possible of 10), indicating that none of the studies included had good quality (Supplementary Table 2).
-According to the RoBT, majority of the studies had a high risk of bias with only 3 having a moderate risk (Supplementary Table 3).
+According to the RoBT, the majority of studies had a high risk of bias with only three having a moderate risk (Supplementary Table 3).

 Focus of the studies

-Only 2 of the studies in the review focused solely on dissociation without including other disaster mental health outcomes such as posttraumatic stress[17,18].
-The majority of the studies (n = 40) had a primary focus on posttraumatic stress, including dissociation only as a secondary topic, typically examining it in relation to posttraumatic stress.
-The remaining few studies (n = 10) had a joint focus on posttraumatic stress and dissociation, investigating the relationship between these 2 entities.
+Only two of the studies in the review focused solely on dissociation without including other disaster mental health outcomes such as posttraumatic stress[17,18].
+The majority of studies (n = 40) had a primary focus on posttraumatic stress, including dissociation only as a secondary topic, typically examining it in relation to posttraumatic stress.
+The remaining few studies (n = 10) had a joint focus on posttraumatic stress and dissociation, investigating the relationship between these two entities.

 Dissociation measures